Best Power Bank for Backpacking: 9 Trail-Ready Chargers

 The number of charging ports will dictate the number of devices that can charge simultaneously

-If you regularly romp through the backcountry in questionable weather, you might want to double-check the IP rating of any device before purchasing.
-Power banks all have an IP rating (ingress protection) which describes how much water, dirt, and debris it can safely tolerate.
+If you frequently explore the backcountry in unpredictable weather, you’ll want to check the waterproofing capabilities of your power bank.
+All power banks come with an IP (ingress protection) rating which describes how much water, dirt, and debris they can safely tolerate.

 If you’re looking for a charging bank that can withstand rough weather, aim for a rating of at least IP67 (like our top pick, the Goal Zero Venture 35, or the MyCharge Adventure).